 A chin augmentation is a great solution for people who have normal, functioning jaw structure, yet whose chin seems to lack any kind of definition.
 There are many advantages of getting a chin augmentation or chin implants.
 Short term fillers do not last; therefore you may find yourself back at the plastic surgeon within a year to get it refilled.
 Chin surgery is the only permanent solution to fix a weak jawline, which will help you look better, eat better and create a lasting transformation.

 Many patients opt to combine chin surgery with other facial surgeries, such as a rhinoplasty, neck lift, lipo or lip surgery.
-Dr. Humberto Palladino has many years of experience and is an award-winning plastic surgeon in the Southwest region.
+Dr. Humberto Palladino has many years of experience and is an award-winning plastic surgeon.
 Whether your chin augmentation is minor or major, you can trust him to get your jawline looking better and working to its fullest potential.

 The Procedure – What to Expect